Talent Acquisition

 Recruiters must understand business impact:

-Hiring must align with business strategy, not just job descriptions.
+Hiring strategy must align with business strategy, not just job descriptions.

 Recruiters should analyze: